 Using forms ensures easier, quicker and more effective communication with your health-care provider.
 Your local library may be able to help you print the forms to hand to your health-care provider.

-Methadone is a very useful tool to help patients manage overwhelming intractable pain.
-Once their pain is under control, they are more likely going to be able to implement other tools to manage pain, which could eventually lead to reduction or withdrawal of opioids.
+Methadone is a very useful tool to help patients lower their opioid use while managing overwhelming intractable pain.
+Once pain control is improved, it may be easier to implement other tools to manage pain, which could eventually lead to reduction or withdrawal of opioids.